II. INTERNSHIP OFFICE

 - Excellent research and analytical skills.
 Demonstrated experience with qualitative and quantitative economic analysis.

-- Strong drafting and written and verbal communication skills in English.
+- Strong drafting, written and verbal communication skills in English.

 - Excellent organizational skills and attention to detail.